-This Asian crunch salad has the perfect mix of veggies and a tangy ginger teriyaki dressing.
+This Asian Crunch Salad has the perfect mix of veggies and a tangy ginger teriyaki dressing.
 With loads of buttery cashews, it's perfect on its own, or with chicken or steak.
+Plus it holds well, making it perfect for make-ahead meal prep during busy weeks.

-I've had this salad on repeat for lunch and dinner for weeks.
-It's kind of a copycat Costco Asian Cashew Chopped Salad, but WAY more delicious.
+I've had this Asian crunch salad on repeat for lunch and dinner for weeks.
+It's kind of a copycat Costco Asian Cashew Chopped Salad, but so much more delicious.

-I have a few secrets for making it loads better, and it's really perfect for picnics, parties, or as I said, a weeknight meal, on repeat.
+I have a few secrets for making it loads better, such as making a homemade ginger teriyaki dressing that's insanely addicting.
+It's really perfect for picnics, parties, or as I said, a weeknight meal–on repeat.

 Jump to:

-My Crunchy Asian Slaw Recipe has been a huge hit and family favorite for years.
-It's got a ginger sesame vinaigrette and sweet mandarins.
-This cashew crunch salad has the same vibe but is really its own thing.
+My Asian Slaw Recipe has been a huge hit and family-favorite for years.
+It touts a sesame vinaigrette and sweet mandarins.
+This cashew crunch salad has a similar vibe but is really its own thing.

+The base of a crunchy salad is very important and another secret I'm excited to share.
 Start with kale slaw.
 Yes!
 Kale.
-And add extra cabbage.
+Then add extra cabbage.
 I love using regular green cabbage in this recipe.

 I use the kale and Brussels sprouts slaw from Trader Joes, but if there isn't one near you, you can simply use finely chopped kale.